How to Access Files on a RAID Disk Without Functional NAS Instek NR5400-3U: Practical Steps

 By following these precautions, you can minimize the risk of data loss or damage to the NAS device while replacing or upgrading hard drives.

-Although NAS NR5400-3U can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS NR5400-3U can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view